 Old cities that are still living have traces of history that can take you through a walk across the major milestones in the life of the city.
-Before the time when people recorded the lives and times in ink and paper, it used to done on stone, in water.
+Before the time when people recorded their lives and times in ink and paper, it used to be done on stone, in water.
 And in the spirits left by the people who inhabited these places.
 Ajmer or Ajaymeru as it was originally called is also one such place.
-Ajmer was blessed by a holy saint more than 800 years ago and the saint continues to live here in spirit and bless his devotees.
+The place was blessed by a holy saint more than 800 years ago and the saint continues to live here in spirit and bless his devotees.

-The most important point in Ajmer is of course Moinuddin Chishti also known as Garib Nawaz’s dargah.
-Popularly called Ajmer Sharif, Ajmer Dargah or Ajmer Sharif Dargah.
-In fact, people who still live and do business around the Ajmer Dargah feel that Ajmer exists only because of the dargah.
-Many narrow lanes, all of which lead to one or the other entrance of the dargah, surround the Ajmer Dargah.
-It appears if dargah is the center and from wherever you go in Ajmer, you reach there.
+The most important point in the town is of course Moinuddin Chishti also known as Garib Nawaz’s dargah.
+Popularly called Ajmer Sharif, Ajmer Dargah, or Ajmer Sharif Dargah.
+In fact, people who still live and do business around the Dargah feel that the town exists only because of the dargah.
+Many narrow lanes, all of which lead to one or the other entrance of the dargah, surround the main Dargah.
+It appears as if dargah is the center and from wherever you go, you reach there.
 These narrow lanes have colorful bazaars, selling all kinds of things from clothes to sweets.

 As you get closer to the dargah, shops sell offerings for the dargah – flowers, chaddars, incense sticks, sweets, caps, and scarves.
 Massive doors indicate the beginning of the logical boundary of the dargah, though spiritually it encompasses the whole city.
 There will be appeals to keep your footwear and buy offerings from all the shops.
 If you know the ways in India, you will try and reach the last shop with your footwear on and take them off when you have to.
 Cover your head, someone or the other would tell you.
 Your hair should not be visible.
 You move inside the dargah compound along with a crowd, you can never be alone here.

-After every namaz there, Qawalis are sung, which is another thing that I was looking forward to.
-As I enjoyed Qawalis in Nizamuddin and at Bhaktiar Kaki’s mazaar in Delhi.
-But I guess, my timing in Ajmer was not right, so could not listen to them.
+After every namaz there Qawalis is sung, which is another thing that I was looking forward to.
+As I enjoyed Qawalis in Nizamuddin and at Bhaktiar Kaki’s Mazaar in Delhi.
+But I guess, my timing here was not right, so could not listen to them.
 I came out exhausted from the Dargah, wanting to be back in my AC room in the hotel.

-Most people visit Ajmer to visit the Dargah, to seek the saint’s blessings and sometimes to thank him for what he has given them.
+Most people visit the Dargah, to seek the saint’s blessings and sometimes to thank him for what he has given them.

 The whole aura is of grandeur, divinity, and celebration.
-It is said that the models were created and showcased in Jaipur before they were brought to Ajmer.
-You can view this huge piece of sculpture only through a small opening in walls of the hall.
+It is said that the models were created and showcased in Jaipur before they were brought here.
+You can view this huge piece of sculpture only through a small opening in the walls of the hall.
 And that too through a glass.
-But for the security reasons, you want to step inside and feel like how a literally golden city would be.
-For some reason, I had never heard of this place till I actually landed in front of it.
-This was the hidden surprise of this trip of mine.
+But for security reasons, you want to step inside and feel like how a literally golden city would be.
+For some reason, I had never heard of this place until I actually landed in front of it.
+This was the hidden surprise of this trip.

 There is a Sai Baba temple, newly built, in a relatively new area of the town.
-Besides the fact that it is a beautiful and spacious temple, you should visit it to have the in-valley view of Ajmer and its surroundings.
-Standing on the platform of the temple you would be able to see Taragarh fort on one side, with its expanse across the hill.
-And on the other sides, you would see other hillocks that surround this city.
+Besides the fact that it is a beautiful and spacious temple, you should visit it to have an in-valley view of the town and its surroundings.
+Standing on the platform of the temple you would be able to see the Taragarh fort on one side, with its expanse across the hill.
+And on the other side, you would see other hillocks that surround this city.
 I was there early in the morning, even before the morning Aarti was performed and the temple has just been cleaned.
-It was a perfect serene place to spend a soulful morning, amidst nature and nurturer.
+It was a perfectly serene place to spend a soulful morning, amidst nature and nurturer.

-You can climb to the Taragarh fort or drive in a 4-wheel drive, but again this is a place where all traces of history have been removed.
+You can climb to the Taragarh Fort or drive in a 4-wheel drive, but again this is a place where all traces of history have been removed.
 Only a wall along the hill has remained, everything else has been erased.
-A humble baoli or water tank remains, and that too is in a pitiable condition.
+A humble Baoli or water tank remains, and that too is in a pitiable condition.
 There is a dargah, which again seems to be very popular.
 But I wish the devotees would do something to keep it clean.
-From the top of the hill, you get a bird’s-eye view of the city of Ajmer.
+From the top of the hill, you get a bird’s eye view of the city.
 Like most things when seen from the top, it also looks amazing.

 Then there is Ana Sagar Lake, a huge artificial lake built centuries ago.
-It is a huge lake with ghats for people to use it.
+It is a huge lake with Ghats for people to use it.
 There are marble pavilions, probably built by the Mughal emperors who had a constant connection with this city.
 Akbar’s palace in the middle of the city and again not too far from the city is now a museum.
 It is a small palace with barracks all around.
-It is one the better-maintained places of Ajmer.
+It is one of the better-maintained places.

-While you are there in Ajmer, you must try the kachoris and the Daal pakwaan here.
-I was also told the Ajmer’s Sohan Halwa is also famous.
+While you are there, you must try the kachoris and the Daal Pakwaan here.
+I was also told that the Sohan Halwa is also famous in the town.
 After I looked at the local halwa, I felt it is nowhere as good as what we get in Apni Dilli, hence skipped it.
 There were lots of colorful bazaars, but I could not locate anything typical of Ajmeri to carry back.

-Ajmer has many things to offer to its visitors: spirituality, sculpture, hills for trekking, temples, lake and its unique offering a city of Gold.
-No wonder Places to visit in Ajmer remain on the itinerary of most people.
+The town has many things to offer to its visitors: spirituality, sculpture, hills for trekking, temples, a lake, and its unique offering a city of Gold.
+No wonder Places to visit in the town remain on the itinerary of most people.